j6ine/id_assignment01_juliana/README.md

 for the Newsletter.
 It is also accessible in "Upcoming".
 * To know about history of band, they can go to "About"
 * To know about band members, they can go to "About"
-* To know about history of band, they can go to "About"

 #### Adobe XD Wireframe
 <address>